 Always replace a blown fuse with one of equal rating See Electrical Characteristics pg.
-51. To change the fuses you need access to the battery compartment.
+Error!
+Bookmark not defined..
+To change the fuses you need access to the battery compartment.
 See replacing battery pg.
-40. Carefully unscrew the plastic cap fuse holder by using e.g. a coin.
+42. Carefully unscrew the plastic cap fuse holder by using e.g. a coin.
 Pull out the fuse from the cap and insert the new one and reassemble